martinkosch/NonlinearCrystals.jl/README.md

 ![Screenshot of all critical phasematches returned by the plot_critical_pms function.](https://github.com/martinkosch/NonlinearCrystals.jl/blob/main/docs/src/lbo_all_pms.png)

 It is also possible to visualize the phasematches for a given combination of polarizations on a unit sphere representing possible incidence directions.
 This plot shows details on the selected critical phasematch as a label on mouseover.
 This functionalit might take a few seconds for precompilation.
+Clicking on a point on the phasematch contour prints the phasematch to the terminal and appends it to the exported global variable `selected_pms`.
 ```julia
 # Visualize critical phase matches for (:hi, :hi, :lo) on a unit sphere
 plot_delta_k_map(hi_or_lo_rrb[1], LBO; lambda_r1, lambda_r2, temp, plot_type=:sphere)